speculatejs/angular-sibling-components/README.md

 [Solution Source](https://stackblitz.com/edit/angular-sibling-components-solution)

 The exercise includes four "TODO" items:
   * Two are required in the HTML files
+    * In the menu component, you must bind the DOM event     to a function in the menu component
+    * In the app component you must bind the custom event which signals that the selected city has changed
-  * Two are required in app.component.ts file.
+  * Two are required in app.component.ts file
+    * Implement the @ViewChild property in app component so app component can communicate with the content pane
+    * Implement the handler for the custom selected city     event

   Once the todos are completed correctly, this example will have the functionality seen in the solution above.
 Good luck!